RevenueHunt/docs/docs/how-to-guides/recommend-products.md

 ## Recommending the Right Products

-Follow these steps to set up product recommendations in your Shop Quiz: Product Recommendation Quiz:
+Follow these steps to set up product recommendations in your Product Recommendation Quiz:

 1. **Link Products to Choices**: Navigate to the [Link Products/Collections/Upvote](https://docs.revenuehunt.com/reference/quiz-builder/#link-products) tab within your quiz setup.
 For each choice, link/upvote relevant products.
     - You can link./upvote product variants, collections, tags, variant collections, vendor collections or all variants of the same product at once.